ayushinigam21/Tuberculosis-Detection-using-Microscopic-images/README.md

 2. **Image Segmentation:**
     - Extracts the region of interest (ROI) from the input image, focusing on areas likely to contain TB bacilli.
 This is achieved using color-based segmentation, leveraging the staining characteristics of the bacilli.
 3. **Image Postprocessing:**
     - Refines the segmented image by removing small artifacts and noise, improving the accuracy of the detection process.
-Techniques like morphological operations (e.g., removing small objects, filling holes) might be applied.
+Techniques like morphological operations (e.g., removing small objects, filling holes) are applied.
 4. **U-Net Model:**
     - A U-Net model, a convolutional neural network architecture known for its effectiveness in biomedical image segmentation, is employed for pixel-wise classification.
     - The model is trained on a dataset of labeled microscopic images to learn the visual features associated with TB bacilli.